tisiishere/StorageREADME/README.md

 * Step One: Install the Google cloud command features ( the dependecies) **Install the gcloud CLI**

-*Step two: Install teh google cloud storage and the guava java libraries
+*Step two: Install the google cloud storage and the guava java libraries
 *** To do that: Add the following dpeendecies in the code
 ![image](https://github.com/user-attachments/assets/7f1f7373-82c8-4336-984c-add6be2ddab1)